rahulkharya/corda/README.md

 3. Individually query out the history of one chat entry. `GetChatFlowArgs`
 4. Continue chatting within the chat entry with the counterparty. `UpdateChatFlow`

-### Prerequisites
-- Corda CLI; version should match that of the Corda combined worker image used
-- Docker

-### Setting up

-1. We will begin our test deployment with clicking the `startCorda`.
-This task will load up the combined Corda workers in docker.
-   A successful deployment will allow you to open the REST APIs at: https://localhost:8888/api/v5_2/swagger#.
-You can test out some of the functions to check connectivity.
-(GET /cpi function call should return an empty list as for now.)
-2. We will now deploy the cordapp with a click of `vNodeSetup` task.
-Upon successful deployment of the CPI, the GET /cpi function call should now return the meta data of the cpi you just upload